rbga/Multi-Threaded-Real-Time-Image-and-Video-Compression-using-OpenCV/README.md

-# Real-Time Image and Video Compression using OpenCV
+# Multi Threaded Real-Time Image and Video Compression using OpenCV

 This project demonstrates real-time image and video compression using OpenCV in C++.
 It provides an interactive application that allows the user to choose between image or video compression, specify the compression level, and visualize the results.